kayburns/women-snowboard/research/README.md

 # Women also Snowboard: Overcoming Bias in Captioning Models

 ## Getting Started
 This repository contains everything necessary to replicate the results in our 2018 ECCV paper.
-We've also released the weights and generated caption from each model.
-(TODO: link all).
+To skip training, use our [pretrained models](/todo) or the [captions](/todo) themselves.

+## Creating Dataset

+To download MSCOCO ... .
+We run our experiments on the "bias split" defined in ...

+The Appearance Confusion Loss requires masked images.
+To create masks, please see the code for [creating masked images](/todo) and [storing them as tfrecord files](/todo).

 ## Training Models
-Training scripts are provided [here](/models/research/im2txt/train_scripts/).
+Training scripts are provided [here](im2txt/train_scripts/).

 ## Running Analysis on Generated COCO Captions

 ## Flags added to training code: